Yves-T/NODE_TODO/readme.md

 Each user has it's own set of todo's.
 JWT is being used to protect private routes in express.

+**Real time web analytics dashboard and web sockets**

+There is also a real- time analytics dashboard available.
+It shows real-time web analytics data.
+It is a simple demonstration for what is possible with websockets and the [sockets.io library](http://socket.io/)

+Try it out!
+Go with different users to the index page while watching the dashboard.

+The endpoint to reach the dashboard is : /dashboard

 ## Overview of technologies used

 ### Back end